Hotspot-Face User Manual

 Display

-• 2.8" TFT touchscreen (320×240 resolution)
+• 2.8" TFT touchscreen (320Γ—240 resolution)

-• Colour-coded status indicators
+• Colour-coded status indicators for instant at-a-glance reading

-• Real-time DMR activity display
+• Real-time DMR activity display with operator names and locations

-• Date and connection mode indicator
+• Date and connection mode indicator at the bottom

 Network

-• 2.4GHz WiFi support
+• 2.4 GHz WiFi support

-• Multiple WiFi network profiles
+• Multiple WiFi network profiles (up to 10)

 • Auto-discovery of PI-Star devices via mDNS

-• Mobile-optimized web configuration interface
+• Mobile-optimised web configuration interface (captive portal)

 Configuration